Maxime Maufra French, 1861-1918

 As a member of the School of Pont-Aven, the artist embraced a sensitive depiction of subject-matter, characterized by the usage of flat areas of colours, and marked by energetic outlines.
 Maufra focused on subjects such as the coastline, ships and countryside views.

 Though, unlike others painters, Maufra will not opt for pure colours and remain attached to the use of delicate and short-brushstrokes inherited from Impressionist painters.

-The artist will always be torn between a realistic and a symbolic approach to landscapes paintings, which reached a paroxysm in 1892, in one of his masterpieces Pont Aven Voile Rouge.
+The artist will always be torn between a realistic and a symbolic approach to landscapes paintings, which reached a paroxysm in 1892, in one of his masterpieces Pont Aven Ciel Rouge.

 Following the influence of Henry Moret, and the wanning years of the Pont-Aven School, he later in life, shared a preference for light and clarity, adopting a more realistic approach to landscapes.